petrusboniatus/WebViewMVC/README.md

 ```

-And that is all wat you need.
+And that is all you need.